steffenlem/sradownloader/docs/output.md

 ## sort_fastq_files

 [sort_fastq_files~~~~](https://github.com/ncbi/sra-tools) sorts the reads according to their orientation, which is either singleEnd or pairedEnd.
-During the conversion step to FastQ files in paired-end experiments, in some cases, unmatched reads are produced, which are sorted into a separate output directory called 'unmatched_reads'.
+During the conversion step to FastQ files in paired-end experiments, in some cases, unmatched reads are produced, which are sorted into a separate directory called 'pairedEnd/unmatched_reads'.

 **Output directory: `results/sorted_output_files`**